Orthoptics: Qualifications and training

 In the US, students of orthoptics must attend two years of fellowship training.
 As of 2019, there were thirteen programs affiliated with medical facilities or universities in the US and three in Canada offering an orthoptic curriculum.

-In the United Kingdom, Austria, Switzerland and Germany, the orthoptic degree is a full time three-year course, including hospital placements to develop and refine clinical skills and specialism.
+In the United Kingdom, Austria, Italy, Switzerland and Germany, the orthoptic degree is a full time three-year course, including hospital placements to develop and refine clinical skills and specialism.

 Admission criteria vary from school to school; however, national regulations require completion of a baccalaureate degree prior to sitting for the national certifying exams.
 A personal interview is customarily part of the admissions process.
 In the UK the majority of orthoptists are employed by the NHS in hospitals or community eye services.
 They contribute to the wider eye care teams, alongside ophthalmologists and optometrists.